Vegan Chocolate Chip Cookies

 Is vegan cookie dough safe to eat raw?

-Even though this recipe is made without eggs or milk, it isn’t recommended to eat raw cookie dough.
+Even though this recipe is uses no eggs or milk, you still shouldn’t eat the raw cookie dough.
 It has untreated raw flour, which can lead to food poisoning.
-For a safe-to-eat cookie dough, try vegan edible cookie dough.
+For a safe-to-eat cookie dough, try my vegan edible cookie dough.

 vegan chocolate chip cookie recipe